aakash26/ProbabilisticMachineLearning/README.md

 obtain the MLE of the parameters ![third](http://www.sciweavers.org/upload/Tex2Img_1612948134/render.png) in both tasks

 **Lab5**: In this Lab we implement  Coordinate acsent Mean-field Variational inference (CAVI) and derive Evidence Lower bound for Gaussian Mixture model.
 Specifically we
-  1.Generate a synthetic dataset from a GMM with 3 clusters and 1000 datapoints per cluster 2.Derive the formula of the ELBO for this model.
+  1.Generate a synthetic dataset from a GMM with 3 clusters and 1000 datapoints per cluster.

+  2.Derive the formula of the ELBO for this model.

-  3.Implement the CAVI updates for the model
+  3.Implement the CAVI updates for the model.

-  4.Run the algorithm and plot the results at convergence
+  4.Run the algorithm and plot the results at convergence.